Exxon Is Losing the Energy Transition

 - Bloomberg: Exxon’s Plan for Surging Carbon Emissions Revealed in Leaked Documents

-- Barrons: Green-Oriented NextEra Nears ExxonMobil in Market cap
+- Barron's: Green-Oriented NextEra Nears ExxonMobil in Market Cap

 - Wall Street Journal: NextEra Energy Made Takeover Approach to Duke Energy

-- Foreign Policy: Everything You Think About the Geopolitics of Climate Change is Wrong
+- Foreign Policy: Everything You Think About the Geopolitics of Climate Change Is Wrong

 - IRENA: A New World, The Geopolitics of the Energy Transformation